-- each review team member's professional qualifications relevant to the licence that is the subject of the review; - each review team member's knowledge and experience of asset management practice in the relevant utility sector relevant to the licence; and - the lead auditor's (e.g. partner, manager, senior engineer or similar) knowledge and experience of conductingmanaging effectiveness reviews of asset management systems or asset management practices of utilities or other regulated infrastructure businesses.
+- The engineering and technical expertise of each member of the review team.
+The Authority will give particular consideration to: - each review team member's professional qualifications relevant to the licence that is the subject of the review; - each review team member's knowledge and experience of asset management practice in the relevant utility sector relevant to the licence; and - the lead auditor's (e.g. partner, manager, senior engineer or similar) knowledge and experience of conductingmanaging effectiveness reviews of asset management systems or asset management practices of utilities or other regulated infrastructure businesses.

-Quality of previous audit/review workPrevious Audit 8.2 and Review Work
+8.2 Quality of previous audit/review work Previous Audit and Review Work

-During the appointment process consideration will be given to the quality of previous audits/ and reviews that have been conducted by the auditor nominated by the licensee.
-The Authority may, through the application of the discretion provided for in the Industry Acts, decide not to approve an auditor if it is of the view that previous audits or reviews have not been conducted performed to a satisfactory standard.
+During the appointment process consideration will be given to the quality of previous auditstand reviews that have been conducted by the auditor nominated by the licensee.
+The Authority may, through the application of the discretion provided for in the Industry Acts, decide not to approve an auditor if it is of the view that previous auditstor reviews have not been conducted performed to a satisfactory standard.

-Prior to nominating thean auditor to the Authority for its approval, licensees are encouraged to make the necessary enquiries of prospective auditors to determine whether the Authority has expressed dissatisfaction with the quality of previous audits/ or reviews that they have conducted.
+Prior to nominating thean auditor to the Authority for its approval, licensees are encouraged to make the necessary enquiries of prospective auditors to determine whether the Authority has expressed dissatisfaction with the quality of previous audits or reviews that they have conducted

-Auditor independence Independence 8.3
+8.3 Auditor independence Independence